stevensusas/fusion/composite-node/node/README.md

     - Download Claude Desktop (https://claude.ai/download)
     - Login to and setup Claude Desktop
     - Make sure you're in the /client directory
+    - Run cli "uv venv"
-    - Run cli "uv install" (this step might not be necessary, lmk)
+    - Run cli "uv sync"
-    - Run cli ". .venv/bin/activate"
+    - Run cli "source .venv/bin/activate"
     - Run cli "fastmcp install server.py"
     - Go to Claude Desktop and start a conversation, you should be able to see Claude Desktop has picked up on the tools provided by the MCP server
         - Tutorial on this part: https://modelcontextprotocol.io/quickstart/user